hanjiakang/alilens/README.md

 And finally, you can produce lensing reconstruction results using *plot.py* and the powerspectrum will be saved in the directory you put in the *constant.py.
 There will be *recon_cl.pdf*  which is the power spectrum output and *recon_snr.pdf* which is the SNR for each ell bins.

-If you want to test the delensning efficiency of your reconstruction results, there is delensing.py which can be used to estimate the results through CIB internal delensing and CIB-lensing cross delensing.
+If you want to test the delensning efficiency of your reconstruction results, there is *delensing.py* which can be used to estimate the results through CIB internal delensing and CIB-lensing cross delensing.
+You must provide a reconstruction potential map befroe you run the delensing estimation, which can be caculated using *klmplot.py*.

 #### SCRIPTS